rafifiaan/rafifiaan/README.md

 <div align=justify>
 As a third-year student, I am very enthusiastic and interested in the role of Software Engineering, particularly Backend Development.
 I have experience in web development and backend services, with JavaScript as my current preferred language.
 One of the skills I've developed is the ability to create APIs.
+</br>
 I prioritize honesty and responsibility in my work while continuing to expand my programming knowledge and skills.
 I believe that interacting and networking with others will improve my communication skills, and I am very excited to collaborate on future projects with you!  🙌

-</br>

 - 🛠 &nbsp; I’m currently studying JavaScript (NodeJs, Express), Golang,  Cloud Computing (Google Cloud).
 - 🚀 &nbsp; I’m currently learning Back-End Development field 🌐.
-- 📫 &nbsp; How to reach me: Reach out to me directly through my **Gmail** : rafialiefian03@gmail.com
+- 📫 &nbsp; Reach out to me directly through my **Gmail** : rafialiefian03@gmail.com

 ## 🔨 Skill's